-Figure 1 displays average contribution shares (that is, own contribution divided by own endowment) disaggregated by experimental condition.
+Figure 1a displays average contribution shares (that is, own contribution divided by own endowment) disaggregated by experimental condition.
 Note that contribution averages are the most appropriate measure for cross-condition comparisons, as different conditions happened to have (slightly) different shares of participants with high/low endowment.
-An alternative is to estimate a regression with absolute contributions using a Weighted Least Squares where weights attributed to rich/poor subjects in each cell are inversely proportional to their number; the result of this approach, which gives virtually identical results, is displayed in Table 7 in Appendix A.
+Alternatively, we estimate a regression with absolute contributions using Weighted Least Squares, where weights attributed to rich/poor subjects in each cell are inversely proportional to their number; the result of this approach, which gives virtually identical results, is displayed in Table 7 in Appendix A.